CSS-Electronics/canedge-grafana-backend/README.md

 ```

 #### Bundle queries for multiple panels
-When displaying multiple panels in your dashboard, it is critical to setup all queries in a single panel (as in our template).
+When displaying multiple panels in your dashboard, it is critical to setup all queries in a single panel (as in our sample data template).
 All other panels can then be set up to refer to the original panel by setting the datasource as `-- Dashboard --`.
 For both the 'query panel' and 'referring panels' you can then use the `Transform` tab to `Filter data by query`.
 This allows you to specify which query should be displayed in which panel.
 The end result is that only 1 query is sent to the backend - which means that your CANedge log files are only processed once per update.

 <img src="https://canlogger1000.csselectronics.com/img/dashboard-query-bundling.jpg" width="679.455" height="226.477">